Internship - an opportunity

 The European Union offers internship grants to students at such universities that have gained a so called "Erasmus University Charter".
 That means that Hanken annually obtains funds for students that do internships in another European country.

-The student automatically obtains the Erasmus+ grant through the Hanken interhip programme without having to apply for it separately.
+The student automatically obtains the Erasmus+ grant from Hanken without having to apply for it separately.

 The year 2017 marks the 30th anniversary of the Erasmus+ programme!
 During these 30 years almost 4,5 million higher degree students had been mobile within the EU.
 Did you know that 1/3 of all the students who did their internship within Erasmus+ were offered a job at the company they were working at?